Last updated: April 14, 2023.

 The cheapest window air conditioner to run costs $0.13 per day, $3.82 per month, and $46.50 per year.

-The Frigidaire – FFRE053WAE is the cheapest window AC to run – check it out on Amazon, here.
+The Frigidaire – FFRE053WAE is the cheapest window AC to run – check it out, here.

 This energy efficient, low wattage window AC costs close to 58% less per day to run than average.
 Per month, this works out to $5.62 less in electricity, which is $68.32 less per year.